RentTheRunway/vault-auto-config/README.md

 ```

 ##### Secrets
-For the `file-state` and `apply` commands, you can optionally pass a sops encryted secrets yaml file, which will then
+For the `file-state` and `apply` commands, you can optionally pass a sops encrypted secrets yaml file, which will then
 be used as values in your configuration files.

 For example: